Sleep Disorders (PDQ®): Supportive care - Patient Information [NCI]

 Treating sleeping problems without drugs is tried first.
 The following may help improve sleep in older people with cancer:

 - Being more active during the day.

 Medicine may be used if non-drug treatments don't work.
-The doctor will look at all the patient's medicines and health conditions before choosing a sleeping medicine.
-For some patients, doctors will suggest a sleep disorder clinic for treatment.
+The doctor will look at all your medicines and health conditions before choosing a sleeping medicine.
+For some people, doctors will suggest a sleep disorder clinic for treatment.

 Current Clinical Trials

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

 For more information from the National Cancer Institute about sleep problems, see the following: